ChameleonCloud/docs/source/technical/reservations.rst

 Once created, the lease details will be displayed.
 At the bottom of the page are the details about the reservation.
 Initially the reservation is in the ``Pending`` status, and stays in this state until it reaches the start time.

+    .. tip:: If you want Blazar to launch an instances or complex appliance as soon as the lease starts, read the ``Advanced Reservation Orchestration`` section our :doc:`complex` documentation.

 .. figure:: reservations/leasedetails.png
    :alt: Lease details page

    Lease details page

 Once the start time of the lease is reached, the lease will be started and its reservation will change to ``Active``; you may need to refresh the page to see the updates.

 .. tip:: The lease is identified by a *UUID*.
 You may find it useful when using the CLI or submitting tickets on our `help desk <https://www.chameleoncloud.org/user/help/>`_.